Melbourne Airport

+Melbourne Airport (IATA: MEL, ICAO: YMML), also known as Tullamarine Airport, is an international airport serving Melbourne, Victoria, Australia.
+It is the second buisiest airport in Oceania, after Sydney Airport.
+Melbourne airport is operating 24 hours a day.
+Established in 1970, replacing Essendon Airport, Melbourne Airport is the main and sole international airport serving Victoria.

 The airport comprises four terminals: one international terminal, two domestic terminals and one budget domestic terminal.
 It is 18 km northwest of the city centre, adjacent to the suburb of Tullamarine.
-The airport has its own suburb and postcode—Melbourne Airport, Victoria (postcode 3045).
+The airport has its own suburb with its own postcode — Melbourne Airport, 3045 respectively.
+The facility presently covers 2,741 hectares (6,773 acres) of airport property, making MEL among the largest airports in Australia in terms of land area.

-In 2016–17 around 25 million domestic passengers and 10 million international passengers used the airport.
+In FY June 2024, around 24 million domestic passengers and 11 million international passengers used the airport.
 The airport features direct flights to 33 domestic destinations and to destinations in the Pacific, Europe, Asia, North America and South America.
 Melbourne Airport is the number one arrival/departure point for the airports of four of Australia's seven other capital cities.
 Melbourne serves as a major hub for Qantas and Virgin Australia, while Jetstar utilises the airport as home base.
-Domestically, Melbourne serves as headquarters for Australian airExpress and Toll Priority and handles more domestic freight than any other airport in the nation.
+Domestically, Melbourne serves as headquarters for Team Global Express and handles more domestic freight than any other airport in the nation.

 History

 Establishment

 Before the opening of Melbourne Airport, Melbourne's main airport was Essendon Airport, which was officially designated an international airport in 1950.
 In the mid-1950s, over 10,000 passengers were using Essendon Airport, and its limitations were beginning to become apparent.
-Essendon's facilities were insufficient to meet the increasing demand for air travel; the runways were too short to handle jets, and the terminals failed to handle the increase in passengers.
+Essendon's facilities were insufficient to meet the increasing demand for air travel; the runways were too short to handle large jets, and the terminals failed to handle the increase in passengers.
 By the mid-1950s, an international overflow terminal was built in a new northern hangar.
 The airport could not be expanded, as it had become surrounded by residential districts.